bcgsc/mavis/docs/source/theory.rst

          A breakpoint is a genomic position (interval) on some reference/template/chromosome which has a strand and orientation.
 The orientation describes the portion of the reference that is retained.

     event
-        used interchangably with :term:`structural variant`
+        used interchangeably with :term:`structural variant`

     event type
         classification for a structural variant. see :term:`event_type`